-- Media query of the resource's intended media; this should be used only in a
+- Media query of the resource's intended media.

 Is a list of source sizes that describes the final rendered width of the image represented by the source.
 Each source size consists of a comma-separated list of media condition-length pairs.
 This information is used by the browser to determine, before laying the page out, which image defined in

 sizeswill have its effect only if width dimension descriptors are provided with

 srcsetinstead of pixel ratio values (200w instead of 2x for example).

 <video>, address of the media resource.
 The value of this attribute is ignored when the